News

 In late March, MCBC joined MMWD staff on a walk of Liberty Gulch Trail to see what work remains to open the trail to hikers, bikers, and equestrians in 2024.

-While the bulk of the work has been completed, including the installation of several bridges, reroutes to avoid sensitive habitat, and decommissioning of redundant social trails, there’s still plenty to do to prepare the trail for a summer/fall opening.
+While the bulk of the work has been completed, including the installation of several bridges, reroutes to avoid sensitive habitat, and decommissioning of redundant social trails, there’s still plenty to do.
+This will help prepare the trail for a summer/fall opening.

 Liberty Gulch Trail Update Spring 2024